irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- Some of our scripts had a covarage of 100%(test_model.py), while another one (test_data.py) had a coverage 60%.
-Even for the test_model.py script which had a coverage of 100% we don't trust it to be error free because a 100% coverage just means that all the lines of code are actually run when your tests are executed, not that the script is bug free.  ---
+Some of our scripts had a covarage of 100%(test_model.py), while another one (test_data.py) had a coverage 60%.
+Even for the test_model.py script which had a coverage of 100% we don't trust it to be error free because a 100% coverage just means that all the lines of code are actually run when the tests are executed, not that the script is bug free.

 ### Question 9